GIScience/gis-training-resource-center/content/Wiki/en_qgis_map_making_wiki.md

 width: 750px
 name: Add text to the print layout
 ---
-Adding text to the print Layout
+Adding text to the print Layout.
 :::

 :::{dropdown} Video: Adding a textbox